1-12: Multiple Conditions

 5 The AND operator

-The OR operator says: if one condition is TRUE then the whole condition is TRUE
+The OR operator says: if one condition is TRUE then the conditional statement is TRUE

-The AND operator says that ALL conditions need to be TRUE for the whole condition to be TRUE.
+The AND operator says that all conditions need to be TRUE for the conditional statement to be TRUE.

 The AND operator can be used to check conditions in two different weather columns.